oluyalireuben/ESms/README.md

    - Use the scheduling feature to plan messages for future delivery.
    - Set the date and time for your messages to be sent automatically.

-5. **Monitor Delivery Reports:**
-   - Access real-time delivery reports to track the status of your sent messages.
-   - Ensure that your messages reach their intended recipients.

 ## Who Can Benefit from SMS Features?